 Here are the Big 3:

-3- Don’t pick up children or hold babies
+3- Never pick up or hold babies, toddlers, or small children.